 Andrea Wagner Watts is the Building Science Education Manager for GAF | Siplast Building & Roofing Science, engaging with industry professionals to provide guidance, technical support and education for roof and wall assemblies.
 With more than 15 years of experience in the industry, Andrea strives to improve the overall performance of the building enclosures through application innovation, product development and building science research.
 Andrea has published on building science, assembly interfaces, durability and resilience and holds multiple patents.
-She serves as an executive board member of ABAA, is the co-chair of their Technical Committee and chairs the ASTM E06 and D08 Task Groups on air barriers assemblies.
+She is the chair of the Air Barrier Association of America and chairs the ASTM E06 and D08 Task Groups on air barriers assemblies.

 Courses